eastgenomics/primer_designer/README.md

   (optional) A flag to output the report in .txt format

 -f
   (optional) A flag to change the FLANK region used to design primers around.
-It is the numebr of bases before and after the indicated position.
+It is the number of bases before and after the indicated position.

 ***